Grounding or Guessing? Visual Signals for Detecting Hallucinations in Sign Language Translation: Implementation details

 \paragraph{German (alphabetic languages).} For German, we rely on \texttt{spaCy} for tokenization and part-of-speech (PoS) tagging, keeping only tokens whose PoS belongs to a restricted content set (\emph{NOUN, PROPN, VERB, AUX, ADJ, ADV, NUM}).
 Tokens matching a stopword list (e.g., \emph{und, der, ist}) are discarded.
 The remaining tokens are normalized by lemmatization and optionally stemmed using the \texttt{Snowball} stemmer (German/English), ensuring that inflected forms (e.g., \emph{ginge}, \emph{gegangen}) map to the same base form.
 This reduces sparsity and makes CHAIR counts more consistent.

 \paragraph{Chinese (logographic language).} For Chinese, we cannot rely on whitespace or inflectional morphology.
 Instead, we: (i) normalize the script with \texttt{OpenCC} (Traditional~$\to$~Simplified) when needed; (ii) normalize spacing around Chinese punctuation to avoid spurious tokens; (iii) tokenize using \texttt{jieba}; and (iv) apply a Chinese stopword list to remove frequent grammatical particles and function words.
 Since Chinese lacks inflectional morphology, no stemming is applied.
-If \texttt{spaCy}'s pipeline is used, we additionally filter by PoS tags (same content set as above).

 \paragraph{CHAIR scoring.} Given prediction and reference content tokens, we compute per-sentence hallucination as: \begin{itemize} \item \textbf{Instance-level CHAIR} ($\text{CHAIR}_I$): fraction of predicted content tokens that are absent or over-predicted compared to the reference. \end{itemize}